 Mr. Speaker, I rise today to congratulate a number of my constituents in Naujaat who were recipients of the Nunavut Commissioners Award.
-The Commissioner generally hardly ever goes to the communities, so this was a very special occasion.
+The Commissioner generally hardly ever goes to the communities, so this was a very special occasion and I am thankful they were able to go to Naujaat.

-(interpretation ends) Mr. Speaker, the recipients that were awarded include the elders committee members; Naujaat elders which are recognized as knowledge keepers, the search and rescue service team, volunteer firefighters, the Canadian Rangers Patrol team, and community members who dedicated their service to the community.
+(interpretation ends) Mr. Speaker, the recipients that were awarded included the elders committee members; Naujaat elders which are recognized as knowledge keepers, the search and rescue service team, volunteer firefighters, the Canadian Rangers Patrol team, and community members who dedicated their service to the community.

-The Commissioner also recognized members who demonstrated bravery in times of need.
+The Commissioner also recognized members who demonstrated bravery and survivor instinct in times of need.

 Mr. Speaker, the individuals that were awarded are as follows:

 - Elizabeth Aglukakka

 - Honore Aglukka

 - Luke Angotialu;

 - Richard Tuilik Angotialuk

-- Jermaine Bruce
+- Jermaine Angotialuk

 - Uluuta Ivanlutanar

 - Joana Kopak

 - Paula Kopak

+- Rosie Kopak

 - The late Nicolas Kringayark

 - Rosalina Kringayark

 - Jay Mapsalak

 - The late Donat Milortok

 - Suzan Mablik

 - Semi Malliki

 - Alexina Nanordluk

 - Mary Chantal Nanordluk

 - Alice Nanorak

 - Julia Natseck

 - The late George Putulik

 - Godelieve Putulik

 - Luky Putulik

 - Pasqualina Putulik

 - Jonah Siusangnark

 - Paniaq Siusangnark

 - Leo Subgut

 - John Tinashlu

 - Sarah Ullikatar

 - Tony Ullikatar

 - Bernadette Uttak

-Mr. Speaker, I would to express my appreciation to Commissioner Eva Aariak for travelling to Naujaat to recognize our hard-working community members.
+Mr. Speaker, I would like to express my appreciation to Commissioner Eva Aariak for travelling to Naujaat to recognize our hard-working community members.